Lightning-AI/pytorch-lightning/docs/source-fabric/guide/checkpoint.rst

 This can be useful in scenarios such as fine-tuning, where you only want to save a subset of the parameters, reducing the size of the checkpoint and saving disk space.

-To accomplish this, you can use a filter during the saving process.
+To accomplish this, you can use filters during the saving process.
 The filter is a function that determines whether an item should be saved (returning ``True``) or excluded (returning ``False``).
 The filter operates on dictionary objects and evaluates each key-value pair individually.